MarionMcG/data-analysis/README.md

 * How did Anscombe create his quartet?
 I struggled to answer this question as I could find very little discussion online about the construction of these sets.

 ### 6. A note on References
 * In my notebook, I have referenced websites and journals accessed during the course of this assignment.
-It goes without saying that I made extensive use of [Numpy](https://docs.scipy.org/doc/), [Pandas](https://pandas.pydata.org/pandas-docs/stable/), and [Matplotlib documentation](https://matplotlib.org/contents.html).
 I also referred back to my work in last semester's assignment, [here](https://github.com/MarionMcG/Python-Project-2018).